Story: Otago places

 Queenstown Hill/Te Tapanui (907 m) is the site of ‘Basket of dreams’, a millennium sculpture.
 Since 1967 a gondola has run to a restaurant on Bobs Peak (812 m); there’s a luge route at the top.
 The town has two casinos, one on the waterfront, and one at the gondola terminus.
 A house made entirely of bottles was a Queenstown sight until demolished around 2005.
 Bus services link Queenstown to outlying districts such as Sunshine Bay, Fernhill and Frankton, where the many transient workers live.

 Frankton, with flat land, is the site of the Remarkables Park shopping mall, the Queenstown events centre and the airport.
-The airport handled around 700,000 passengers in 2008, and has non-stop flights to major centres in New Zealand and on the east coast of Australia.
+The airport handled over 1 million passengers per year in the 2010s, and has non-stop flights to major centres in New Zealand and on the east coast of Australia.
 Sightseeing flights take visitors to Milford Sound in Fiordland, avoiding the 12-hour return bus journey.